AFM Alim Chowdhury

 Abul Fayez Mohammad Abdul Alim Chowdhury (1928–1971) was an eye specialist in Bangladesh.
-He was abducted by the Al-Badr militia as part of a plan to kill the renowned intellectuals of the country and was found dead on December 18, 1971, at Rayer Bazaar in Dhaka.
+He was abducted by the Al-Badr militia as part of a plan to kill the renowned intellectuals of the country and was found dead on 18 December 1971 at Rayer Bazaar in Dhaka.

 Early life and career

 Chowdhury was born in the village Khoyerpur in Kishoreganj in 1928.
-He passed metric examination from Kishoreganj High School in 1945.
+He passed metric examination from Kishoreganj Govt Boys High School in 1945.
 Then he went to Calcutta Islamia College, where he passed the Intermediate examination in 1947.
 He studied in Dhaka Medical College and received an MBBS degree from there in 1955.
 In 1961, he received a D.O. degree from London.

 Chowdhury worked at St James's Hospital as a registrar from 1961 to 1963.
 He returned to Bangladesh in 1963 and joined Kumudini Hospital in Mirzapur as a chief ophthalmologist.
 In 1967, he became an associate professor at postgraduate medicine and research institute in Dhaka and joined Dhaka Medical College as an associate professor in 1968.

 Chowdhury was active in leftist politics from his student life.
 He was an active participant in the 1952 Bengali language movement.
 In 1971, he was working as an associate professor at the Department of Ophthalmology in Sir Salimullah Medical College.
 He played an active role in forming the East Pakistan Medical Association (current Bangladesh Medical Association), and was elected the general secretary of the association.